 State of play

-The eIDAS regulation on electronic identification and trust services for electronic transactions in the internal market
+The Electronic Identification and Trust Services Regulation (eIDAS Regulation) for electronic transactions in the internal market

 The eIDAS regulation proposes solutions to this challenge